 “Consumers would lose trust in a brand not only if they saw negative reviews – but even worse if the brand went one step further and deleted them”.

-For a majority (95.0%) deleting a negative review played biggest role in their distrust of a company, as did not having any reviews at all (81.0%).
+For a majority (95.0%) deleting a negative review played the biggest role in their distrust of a company, as did not have any reviews at all (81.0%).

 When asked what factors would lead to an increase in brand trust, 3 of the 10 top factors centered around reviews.
 Nearly all respondents said positive customer reviews increased their trust in a brand, while 80.1% said they trusted companies that have a lot of customers reviews.